Terrastories/terrastories/documentation/CUSTOMIZATION.md

 ### Map content

-Terrastories uses the Mapbox GL engine to serve maps.
+Terrastories uses the Mapbox GL JS engine to serve maps.
 What this means is that Terrastories can either load maps from `Mapbox.com` directly, or load offline map tiles called `mbtiles` that were designed and styled in Mapbox.com's `Studio` environment.

 For some use cases, it may be sufficient to use one of Mapbox's basic styles, such as OpenStreetMap (OSM) or imagery.
 The default map served by Terrastories is a light OSM map.